sylvainbx/rust-book-fr/FRENCH/src/ch04-01-what-is-ownership.md

 -->

-Cela fonctionne très bien et c'est ainsi que vous pouvez reproduire le comportement décrit dans l'illustration 4-3, dans les données de la Heap sont copiées.
+Cela fonctionne très bien et c'est ainsi que vous pouvez reproduire le comportement décrit dans l'illustration 4-3, où les données du tas sont copiées.

 <!--
 When you see a call to `clone`, you know that some arbitrary code is being